The PhotoshopCAFE Story

 By now I had the confidence to create my Camera image and I entered it in the International Photoshop World Guru awards just for kicks.
 I really expected nothing from this but was stunned when I received an email stating that I was chosen as one of 3 finalists for the award.
-I was to go to Los Angeles 2001 where the winner would be announced at a ceremony at Photoshop World.
+I was to go to the Los Angeles Convention Center in 2001 where the winner would be announced at a ceremony at Photoshop World.
 To my stunned amazement, my image won first place!
 (This was to be my first of many awards and no one was more surprised than me!)

 By this time I had begun to write more tutorials on PhotoshopCAFE and added the gallery of my art.
 I also came up with a redesign while traveling in Europe, which lasted until November 23rd 2005.
 The popularity of the site took me by surprise as numbers of visitors began to swell.
 I befriended a number of other people running similar sites such as neofrog, GFX, Eyes on Design, deepspaceweb, Actionfx, Eyeball design, Effectlab and more (Sadly many of these sites have hung up their mice) and we helped each other out as we shaped the face of online photoshop tutorial sites together.